armaanhammer/lock-challenge/design_log/Step_3.md

       * needless complexity
       * slower

-Decided on seperate arrays that share same index.
+Decided on array.
 May update later.

 ### Indexing